rb2750/Healphie/README.md

 <img src="Images/Main Page.png" alt="Adding Mental Health" width="300"/>

-You get a reminder notification every hour to remind you to update how you're feeling in the app.
+You get a reminder notification every hour to remind you to update how you are feeling in the app.

 ## Charts
 After there is enough data the graphs will start to come in use, with the bar charts giving times up to the minute of how you felt on that day.